 The more I know about how things work, the less and I understand why they work that way.

-Lara said she would phone me last night, which she did’t.
+The Waitress said she would phone me last night, which she did’t.
 By now I’m sure you think this theme is getting a little old.
-I know, me too.
+Because I do.
 Which is why I kept reminding myself to chill a bit, not stress about stupid things, and what will happen will happen.

 So, I watched, in bliss might I add, the third disc of the Matrix Trilogy, drinking hot water as if it was sipping whisky.
 This morning I had to get up early due to my cancelled-reinstated-cancelled-again-and-then-reinstated-again classes.
 Although I hate the concept of getting up early, it isn’t really such a bad thing.

 Besides, the night was extra cold and thus this morning we had a very nice cover of snow.
 Still not even enough to throw around, but it makes me happy to see everything covered in white.
 Plus, my breathing has been a bit easier, as obviously the impurities in the air are trapped by the snow.
 Go snow!

 After lunch I went to Zhang Wan to visit what I thought was a travel agency, to find out about prices to fly to Malaysia to perhaps go visit TLG.
 It took me a good half hour to get the price of a flight from Guangzhou to Kota Kinabalu, and after all that it turned out to be really expensive.